Chitrangath/Decentralised-Voting-System-CBC/README.md

 A blockchain-based voting system built on Ethereum that ensures secure, transparent, and tamper-proof elections. 🔐✨

+Link to the project deployed to the SEPOLIA TESTNET - https://decentra-voting-system.netlify.app/

 ## 🔍 How It Works

 This system uses smart contracts on the Ethereum blockchain to manage the entire voting process: